 1. Make a plan

-Keep paying your utility bills but contact your utility companies to set up payment plan if you fall behind.
+Keep paying your utility bills but contact your utility companies to set up a payment plan if you fall behind.

 2. Pay what you can